Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Setting the stochastic model for a Bayesian Neural Network

-When designing a Bayesian neural network, one has to choose a deep network architecture, i.e., a functional model, but also a stochastic model, i.e., which variables are treated as stochastic variables and their a priori distribution.
-We will not cover the design of the functional model in this tutorial, as almost any model used for point estimate networks can be used in Bayesian deep learning, and a rich literature on the subject exists already \cite{10.1145/3234150}.
-Instead, in this section, we will focus on how to design the stochastic model.

-We will present probabilistic graphical models (PGMs), a tool used to represent stochastic variables and their conditional relations, and specifically Bayesian belief networks, a class of PGMs used in Bayesian statistics.
-We will then show how to implement the stochastic model of a BNN from its PGM.
+Designing a BNN requires choosing a \textbf{functional model} and a \textbf{stochastic model}.
+This tutorial will not cover the design of the functional model, \textbf{as almost any model used for point estimate networks can be used as a functional model for a BNN}.
+Furthermore, a rich literature on the subject exists already; see, for example, \cite{10.1145/3234150}.
+Instead, this section will focus on how to design the stochastic model.
+Section \ref{sec:pgm} introduces probabilistic graphical models (PGMs), a tool used to represent the relationships between the model's stochastic variables.
+Section \ref{sec:pgmimpl} details how to derive the posterior for a BNN from its PGM.
+Section \ref{sec:prior} discusses how to choose the probability laws used as priors.
+Finally, Section \ref{sec:degreesup} presents how the choice of a PGM can affect the degree of supervision or incorporate other forms of prior knowledge into the model.